 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters

-We have determined the matters described below to be the key audit matters to be communicated in our report.
-Aspects Determined as Key Audit Matters
+We have determined that there are no key audit matters to communicate in our report.